 We Promote Housing Innovations

 The new Housing Innovations Program will research and demonstrate innovative technologies that can reduce the cost of constructing affordable housing and encourage sustainability through the use of natural, recycled, climate resilient and fire-resistant building materials and state-of-the-art energy systems.

 Where We Work

 HTF’s geographical service area encompasses the entire County of Santa Barbara, California, including the urban cities of Carpinteria, Santa Barbara, Goleta, Buellton, Solvang, Lompoc, Santa Maria and Guadalupe and the unincorporated rural areas.

-In 2021, Santa Barbara County is the sixth least affordable small metropolitan housing market in the nation, according to the National Association of Builders.
+In 2021, Santa Barbara County was the fourth least affordable small metropolitan housing market in the nation, according to the National Association of Builders.
 Our high housing costs have created a severe shortage of affordable housing and a huge ‘affordability gap’ between the cost of housing and what people can afford.